 Corollary 3.
-If i is stronger than j and j is stronger than i, then $e_i = e_j$.
+If i is stronger than j and j is stronger than i, then $e_i = e_j$ .
 In this case, the optimal order cannot be deterministic if their incentive constraints are binding.

-If i and j have the same costs and same distribution, each is stronger than the other, so Theorem 4 implies that $e_i = e_j$.
+If i and j have the same costs and same distribution, each is stronger than the other, so Theorem 4 implies that $e_i = e_j$ .
 If the order is deterministic, this means that i is asked for evidence if and only if j is also asked.
-This cannot be optimal if the incentive constraints for i and j are both binding, so in this case, the optimal order cannot be deterministic.
+This cannot be optimal if the incentive constraints for i and j are both binding, so the optimal order cannot be deterministic.
 Note that if both incentive constraints are slack, both agents are asked for evidence with probability 1 and the principal does not care whether he asks both at the same time or in some order.

 Corollary 4.
-If i is stronger than j and i is excluded in the sense that she receives the good with zero probability, then j is excluded.
-This implies that in the symmetric case, exclusion is not optimal.
+If i is stronger than j and i is excluded in the sense that she never receives the good, then j is excluded.
+Hence in the symmetric case, exclusion is not optimal.

-To see this, first observe that i is excluded if and only if $e_i = 0$.
-If $e_i = 0$, then the no-free-lunch property implies that i never receives the good and hence is excluded in this sense.
-Conversely, if i never receives the good, then her incentive constraint becomes $-c_i e_i \ge 0$, implying $e_i = 0$.
-If i is stronger than j and i is excluded, then we have $e_i = 0$ and hence $e_j = 0$.
+To see this, note that i is excluded if and only if $e_i = 0$ .
+If $e_i = 0$ , then no-freelunch implies that i never receives the good and hence is excluded.
+Conversely, if i never receives the good, then her incentive constraint becomes $-c_i e_i \ge 0$ , implying $e_i = 0$ .
+If i is stronger than j and i is excluded, then we have $e_i = 0$ and hence $e_j = 0$ .

 In a symmetric model, all agents are stronger than all other agents.
-Hence all must have the same e_i .
+Hence all must have the same $e_i$ .
 So if one of them is excluded in the optimal mechanism, all must be.
 But this can never be optimal since the principal could do better simply by giving the good to one of the agents without asking anyone for evidence.